The Bad Guys 2: Plot

-Following the defeat of Professor Marmalade and their release from prison, (Note: As depicted in The Bad Guys (2022)) the Bad Guys have reformed but struggle to fit into society.
-Wolf, Shark, Piranha, and Tarantula unsuccessfully apply for jobs while Snake is frequently away from home.
-Wolf spends his time with Diane and they grow closer, but they cannot start a relationship due to him being an ex-criminal and her being governor.
-Inspired by Diane to give people a reason to accept them, Wolf helps Chief Luggins, now Commissioner, track down the Phantom Bandit, a new criminal known for being untraceable.
-They soon find evidence leading to the bandit being Snake, only to later realize he was with his new girlfriend, Susan.
-In an attempt to expose the Phantom Bandit at a lucha libre wrestling tournament, the Bad Guys are framed by a pig for the Phantom Bandit's work.
-After escaping from the scene, Wolf calls Diane to maintain their innocence and she agrees to help them.
+Following the defeat of Professor Marmalade and their release from prison, (Note: As depicted in The Bad Guys (2022)) the Bad Guys have reformed, but they struggle to fit into society.
+Wolf, Shark, Piranha, and Tarantula unsuccessfully apply for jobs while Snake is frequently absent from home.
+Wolf spends his time with Diane, and they grow closer but are unable to start a romantic relationship due to their public differences.
+Inspired by Diane to give people a reason to trust them, Wolf helps Misty Luggins, who is now a police commissioner, track down the Phantom Bandit, a new criminal known for being untraceable.
+They soon find evidence leading to the bandit being Snake, only to later realize that he was with his new girlfriend, a raven named Susan.
+In an attempt to expose the Phantom Bandit at a lucha libre wrestling tournament, the Bad Guys are framed by a wild boar for the Phantom Bandit's work.
+After escaping, Wolf calls Diane to maintain their innocence, and she agrees to help them.
+When Wolf returns to the others, he finds everyone but Susan unconscious before being tranquilised by the latter.

-The Bad Guys are kidnapped by a trio of female criminals: Kitty Kat, Pigtail Petrova, and Doom.
-Kitty was the Phantom Bandit, Pigtail was the pig who framed the Bad Guys, and Doom used the name "Susan" as an alias and was using Snake to lure the Bad Guys.
-Kitty recruits them to help steal the experimental MOON-X rocket, using secret video footage revealing Diane as the Crimson Paw—her former criminal identity—as blackmail; the Bad Guys reluctantly agree.
-Meanwhile, Diane visits Marmalade in prison, where he reveals that Kitty plans to use the International Space Station to steal all of the world's gold with MacGuffinite, a rare metal which can magnetize gold.
+Upon waking up, the Bad Guys find themselves kidnapped by Susan, whose real name is Doom.
+She reveals that she works for a snow leopard named Kitty Kat, who is the Phantom Bandit, alongside Pigtail Petrova, the wild boar from the tournament.
+Kitty has a video revealing Diane as the Crimson Paw—her former criminal identity—and threatens to upload it unless the Bad Guys help her steal the experimental MOON-X rocket, which they reluctantly agree to.
+Meanwhile, Diane visits Marmalade in prison.
+He reveals that Kitty plans to use the International Space Station to steal all of the world's gold with MacGuffinite, a rare metal which can magnetize gold with great force.